riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 # RISC-V C API Specification

 This file contains the RISC-V additions to the standard C APIs.
-It merges together the compiler command-line API, the preprosser API, and the C language extensions (function attributes and intrinsic functions).
+It merges together the compiler command-line API, the preprocessor API, and the C language extensions (function attributes and intrinsic functions).

 ## Copyright and license information